 The Elephant House

-This place isn’t the exact birthplace of Harry Potter, it is where J.K.
+This place isn’t the exact birthplace of Harry Potter; A true Harry Potter fan knows that this is where J.K.
 Rowling came to pen the fantasy world of Harry Potter and the world of magic.

 In the early days, she would come here to write out pieces of the books, so it’s still a must-see place for all Potter fans.